Amruthesh7/portfolio/README.md

 # portfolio
-This is my first github repository, and it will have brief description about resume, profile and projects
+This is my first github repository, and it will have brief description about my portfolio.